cell-labs/cellscript-metadata/README.md

 ### ABI

-The `abi` array contains descriptions of the contract's functions that are exposed for interaction.
+The `abi` array contains descriptions of the contract's functions exposed for interaction.

 - **name**: The name of the function.
 The example includes a single function named "main".
 - **parameters**: An array describing the parameters that the function accepts.
-In this case, the `main` function does not accept any parameters.
+In this case, the `main` function accepts no parameters.
 - **returnType**: The type of value returned by the function.
 For the `main` function, it returns a "boolean".

 ### ELF Code

 - **elfcode**: Contains the compiled contract code in hexadecimal format.
 This is the code that will be deployed to the blockchain.
 The example value "0x123" is a placeholder for the actual compiled code.

-## Conclusion

-This README describes the structure and purpose of each field in the metadata for the `sUDT` contract.
-The metadata provides a clear specification for tools and developers, facilitating interaction, compilation, and debugging of the contract.